mhagstrand/slate/source/includes/_api_approval-requirements.md

 *   Apps must be easy to use.

-*   Whenever possible, apps must use the API resources to auto-fill and obtain information rather than prompting the user.
-Apps requesting information that can be auto-filled will be rejected.
+*   Whenever possible, apps must use the API resources to auto-fill and obtain information, rather than prompting the user.
+BigCommerce will reject apps requesting information that can be auto-filled.

     <aside class="notice">
-    <span class="aside-notice-hd">NOTE:</span> You can obtain the store name, phone number, and other information from the <a href="/api/#store" target="_blank">Store&#160;Information</a> resource.
+    <span class="aside-notice-hd">Auto-Filling API</span><br> You can obtain the store name, phone number, and other information from the <a href="/api/#store" target="_blank">Store&#160;Information</a> resource.
     </aside>

 *   The user ID and email address from the [OAuth flow](/api/load#process) should allow you to automatically log the merchant into any additional systems.
 Apps that provide the merchant with a single-sign-on experience are preferred.